Ornithocheiromorpha: Relationships

 There are competing theories of ornithocheiromorph phylogeny (evolutionary relationships).
-Below is cladogram following a topology recovered by Brian Andres, using the most recent iteration of his data set (Andres, 2021).

 Below is a cladogram showing the results of a phylogenetic analysis presented by Longrich et al. (2018).
 In the analysis, they placed the genus Hongshanopterus as a basal member.

 In 2019, several new species of ornithocheiromorphs were found, and the former species Ornithocheirus wiedenrothi was renamed as Targaryendraco wiedenrothi.
 The description of Iberodactylus in Spain also made some paleontologists reclassify the genus Hamipterus in a newly named family called Hamipteridae.
 The ornithocheirid Cimoliopterus was also reclassified as well, and it is currently grouped with Aetodactylus and Camposipterus in the clade Targaryendraconia, specifically to its own family, the Cimoliopteridae.
 However, an analysis by Jacobs et al. (2019) recovers both Camposipterus and Cimoliopterus within the Ornithocheiridae again, using a new data matrix not including Targaryendraco.
 The previously recovered basal eupterodactyloid Haopterus was reclassified due to the description of Mimodactylus, and is placed in a new family called Mimodactylidae.
 However, a more recent analysis using the data in the description of Mimodactylus has found Haopterus as a basal member of the more inclusive group Istiodactyliformes.
 Many recent analyses have also recovered several ornithocheirids, including Tropeognathus, Coloborhynchus, and Caulkicephalus within the family Anhangueridae, meaning that they were more closely related to Anhanguera than to Ornithocheirus.

+Later, in 2019, a different phylogenetic analysis, this time conducted by Borja Holgado and colleagues, focused on derived pterodactyloids with particular emphasis on anhanguerians.
+In this analysis, Anhangueria consisted of Camposipterus and the families Anhangueridae and Hamipteridae, the clade Ornithocheirae was recovered as a more inclusive group consisting of Ornithocheirus and Cimoliopterus as basal members, as well as the Anhangueria in the most derived position.
+This classification is supported by the expansion of the premaxillary tip (a spoon-like expansion at the end of the snout) with a high jaw end.
+Many analyses afterwards have followed this concept, although some had recovered Camposipterus outside the Anhangueria (within the clade Targaryendraconia), but still within the Ornithocheirae.

+Below is cladogram following a topology recovered by Brian Andres, using the most recent iteration of his data set (Andres, 2021).

+In their description of Lingyuanopterus in 2022, Xu Yizhi and colleagues recovered the following phylogeny based on the earlier work of Borja Holgado and Rodrigo Pêgas.